tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 capacities.

 These are our "growing pains" that we can hopefully overcome together while building a thriving community.
-We still have our [Community Slack](http://slack.tenzir.com) where we are looking forward to interact with everyone with questions or feedback.
+We still have our [community Slack](http://slack.tenzir.com) where we are looking forward to interact with everyone with questions or feedback.
 See you there!